top of page

 • I can learn from my past and grow as a person.

-Self-Compassion
+Introducing Self-Compassion

-• Mindfulness: Awareness of what is.
+• Mindfulness: awareness of what is.

-• Common-humanity: Knowing we are not alone.
+• Common-humanity: knowing we are not alone.

 • Self-kindness: providing unconditional self-comfort.